EsotericOrganisation/tss-website/README.md

-# The Slimy Swamp
+# 🌌 The Slimy Swamp 🌳

-This is a simple website created by @🍉 Slqmy#5014 for [The Slimy Swamp](https://www.discord.gg/SjAGgJaCYc).
+This is a simple website created by [Slqmy](https://github.com/Slqmy) for 🌌 [The Slimy Swamp](https://www.discord.gg/SjAGgJaCYc) 🌳.

-The website's main purpose is to be a hub for information about The Slimy Swamp.
+The website's main purpose is to be a hub for information about `🌌 The Slimy Swamp 🌳`.

 ## To-Do List